ronniepanaligan/CSE120_project/readme.md

 - [ ] add classes to main database hosted on heroku
 - [ ] complete schedule system
 - [ ] implement a function to check if user has no conflictions when registering
+- [ ] create a function that allows a user to register for a class

 To get started you must have the following
 1. Node